 “Such cost increases would impact miners, restrict refining, and raise the costs of an inelastic key input to industrial and consumer goods.
 This includes some essential medical equipment and technologies required to reduce pollutants (such as catalytic converters).”

-The last sentence implies the LBMA member banks help medical equipment manufactures and the environment, but they won’t be able to do that without the unfettered ability to trade paper metal.
+The last sentence implies the LBMA member banks help medical equipment manufacturers and the environment, but they won’t be able to do that without the unfettered ability to trade paper metal.
 That’s rich.
-Bullion investors have seen chat logs which demonstrate just how charitable and caring these bankers are!
+Bullion investors have seen chat logs that demonstrate just how charitable and caring these bankers are!

-“Curtail central bank operations -- Fewer LPMCL clearing banks may curtail central bank deposits, lending and swaps in precious metals.
-These operations are essential to offset costs of storing gold reserves and generating income.
+“Curtail central bank operations -- Fewer LPMCL clearing banks may curtail central bank deposits, lending, and swaps in precious metals.
+These operations are essential to offset the costs of storing gold reserves and generating income.
 In addition, this provides important liquidity to the market.”

 This criticism hints at what might be the best reason of all to support the new rules.

 Anything which reduces the ability of Central banks to interfere in the metals markets would be a good thing.
 All of the lending and swapping has but one purpose, to artificially increase the supply of metal and cap prices.

 It is important to note the new rules do not take effect in the London markets until the end of the year.
 There is still time for the LBMA and its member banks to seek further delay of the rules and to promote changes.

 Gold bugs know better than to count on regulators doing the right thing, but fingers are crossed.

 About the Author: